presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

 * By Tuesday night, 9/15

-  * Read from the beginning through the middle of page 7 of `Minds, Brains, and Programs <https://ctools.umich.edu/access/content/group/a98a2bac-51e6-472a-a68e-b43f85d1e8d1/SearleChineseRoom.pdf>`_, by Richard Searle.
-It's in the cTools Resources folder, if that link doesn't work.
+  * Read from the beginning through the middle of page 7 of `Minds, Brains, and Programs <https://umich.instructure.com/files/321962/download?download_frd=1>`_, by Richard Searle.
+It's in the Canvas Files folder, if that link doesn't work.
   * Answer :ref:`Reading Response 2 <reading_response_2>`.

 * Before Wednesday's class, 9/16: